cyprusrust/ai-rust-burn-slides/slides.md

 <!--
 That's all I've got!
-I'll publish the slides over the weekend and please come and say hi in the discord! :)
+I'll publish the slides and please come and say hi in the discord! :)

 Thank you!
 -->